asyml/forte/docs/ontology_generation.md

 ### Before We Start
 You need to understand a few basic concepts of Forte's ontology system before you start.

-* *Entry* - An entry refers to one NLP unit in the document, such as an annotated sequence or relationship between annotated sequences. `Token`, `Sentence` and `DependencyLink` are some examples of entries.
+* *Entry* - An entry is referred to one NLP unit in the document, such as an annotated sequence or relationship between annotated sequences. `Token`, `Sentence` and `DependencyLink` are some examples of entries.
 One entry defined in the config is used to generate one python class.